 I’ll admit it, this is a weird recipe, somewhere between ravioli, russian pelmeni and gyoza.
 Just…With extra blood.
 They are a bit time consuming to make but definitely worth the effort as they only take a couple minutes to fry.
 Make a big batch (double or triple the amounts in this post) and keep them in the freezer for a quick lunch.

 They go wonderfully well with steamed vegetables, parsnip or celery root puree, or simply some rice.

 The original recipe was found on this post by Nordic Food Lab, among a couple other brilliant blood-based dishes, be sure to check them out.
 For a while, this was my go to site for whenever I had extra blood left in the fridge and needed to do some cooking.

 After experimenting with this recipe quite a bit, I propose here my own take on it.
 Make sure to check the Notes and Tips at the end of the post, because this cake is surprisingly difficult to get right.

 First in a series of blood pancakes recipes.
-Next up will be Veriletut, savoury finnish pancakes, with beer, buckwheat and blood as the main ingredients, followed by a chocolatey, gluten-free, protein-packed version with cocoa (with blood, of course).
+Next up will be Veriletut, savoury Finnish pancakes, with beer, buckwheat and blood as the main ingredients, followed by a chocolaty, gluten-free, protein-packed version with cocoa (with blood, of course).